multiversx/mx-chain-proxy-go/rosetta/README.md

 ## Overview

-This is the reference implementation of the [Rosetta API](https://rosetta-api.org) for Elrond.

-The Rosetta API has been implemented as an extension of the [Elrond Proxy](https://github.com/ElrondNetwork/elrond-proxy-go).
+This is the reference implementation of the [Rosetta API](https://rosetta-api.org) for Elrond, as an extension of the [Elrond Proxy](https://github.com/ElrondNetwork/elrond-proxy-go).

-The implementation is supported by an [Observing Squad](https://docs.elrond.com/observing-squad), where the Proxy starts as gateway that resolves the impedance mismatch between the Elrond API (exposed the the Observer Nodes) and the Rosetta API.
+The implementation is supported by an [Observing Squad](https://docs.elrond.com/observing-squad), where the Proxy starts as a gateway that resolves the impedance mismatch between the Elrond API (exposed the the Observer Nodes) and the Rosetta API.

 Note: An **Observing Squad** is defined as a set of `N` Observer Nodes (one for each Shard, including the Metachain) plus the Elrond Proxy instance (which connects to these Observers and delegates requests towards them).
 Currently the Elrond Mainnet has 3 Shards, plus the Metachain.
 Therefore, the Observing Squad is composed of 4 Observers and one Proxy instance.